 Photo Courtesy of: Miles Heller

-Providing employees with financial education is only the first step to building a reliable and productive workforce—the next step is getting them to participate.
+Providing employees with financial education is only the first step to building a reliable and productive workforce—the next step is getting employees to participate in the program.

 Here are 5 strategies you can use to make the most out of your investment—strategies that will boost program participation, increase access, simplify use and maximize engagement.